naiyt/reddit-replier/README.md

 [![Build Status](https://travis-ci.org/naiyt/reddit-replier.svg?branch=master)](https://travis-ci.org/naiyt/reddit-replier)

-A simple Python module that simplifies creating Reddit bots that reply to comments based on specific criteria.
+A simple Python module that simplifies creating Reddit bots that reply to comments based on criteria you specify.

-The `Replier` class takes a `parser` function and a `replier` function.
-The `parser` function is passed a `praw` formatted Reddit message and should return `True` or `False`.

-If your `parser` function returns `True` for that message, then your `Replier` object will reply to the specified message using your `replier` function, which should just return a string.
-(Your `replier` gets a copy of the message, so you can use it to format your response.)
+All you need to do is write a `parser` method that is passed into the `Replier` class that will parse a Reddit message that returns whether or not you should reply to said message as well as the text to reply with, and redditreplier will take care of the rest.
+It will communicate with the Reddit API using [praw](http://praw.readthedocs.org/en/v2.1.16/), continually watching whatever subreddits you specific.

 This is very much in beta and there are likely bugs.

 Replier Parameters
 ==================
-    class Replier(parser, replier, user_name, user_pass, subreddits='all', user_agent='redditreplier v0.01 by /u/naiyt', limit=1000, debug=False)
+    class Replier(parser, user_name, user_pass, subreddits='all', user_agent='redditreplier v0.01 by /u/naiyt', limit=1000, debug=False)

 Arguments
 ---------

     parser

-The `parser` should be a function that takes one argument (message) and returns `True` or `False`.

-    replier

-The `replier` should be a function that takes one argument (message) and returns a string that will be posted in reply to the message.
+The `parser` should be a function that takes one argument (message) and returns 2 values.
+The first should be `True` or `False` based on whether redditreplier should reply to that comment.
+The second value should be the text that you want redditreplier to reply with.
+(Feel free to leave this as an empty string if you are replying `False` for the first value.)

     user_name